Joint Modelling of Multiple Network Views: Missing Link Data

-To evaluate link prediction in the presence of missing links, we used a 10-fold cross validation procedure consisting of randomly splitting the set of all the possible dyads in each network view into 10 subsets.
-Then we can predict the links of each subset given the others fitting a LSM to each network independently and then fitting the LSJM.
-We compare the link prediction performance given by these two methods.
+To evaluate link prediction in presence of missing links, we use a 10-fold cross validation procedure consisting of randomly splitting the set of all the possible dyads in each network view into 10 subsets.
+We can predict the links of each subset given the others fitting a LSM to each network independently and then fitting the LSJM.
+Finally we can compare the link prediction performance given by these two methods.

 The LSJM allows one to locate in the latent space a missing node (no information about links sent and received by the node) in one network by employing the information provided by the other network views.
-We evaluate the link prediction for the missing nodes applying a 10-fold cross validation on the nodes, randomly dividing the set of nodes in each network into 10 subsets, and then predicting the links using the LSJM.
-We do not use a single LSM to locate missing nodes in the latent space and to estimates their probabilities of links since the only information that the model would use for the estimates of their latent positions would be the prior distribution of the nodes $p(\bzi)$.
+We evaluate the link prediction approach for the missing nodes applying a 10-fold cross validation on the nodes, randomly dividing the set of nodes in each network into 10 subsets, and then predicting the links using the LSJM.
+We do not use a single LSM to locate missing nodes in the latent space and to estimate their probabilities of links since the only information that the model would use estimating of the latent positions would be the prior distribution of the nodes $p(\bzi)$.